 When hiring, you should look for solid Python programming skills alongside familiarity with at least one other relevant language.

-Here is a more detailed table of the key characteristics of languages used in AI and the skills needed for each:
+Here is a more detailed table of the main characteristics of languages used in AI and the skills needed for each:

 Python

-Simple syntax, extensive libraries (like TensorFlow, PyTorch, Scikit-learn), and a large community.
+Simple syntax, extensive libraries (TensorFlow, PyTorch, Scikit-learn, Keras), a large active community, and broad industry adoption.
 The go-to language for AI.

-Writing clean, efficient code for data analysis, model training, and building AI applications.
+Writing clean, efficient code for data analysis, model training, AI app development, and rapid experimentation.

 R